[HISTORY: Adopted by the Township Council of the Township of Jackson as indicated in article histories. Amendments noted where applicable.]

 By designating an authorized agent under the provisions of this section, the owner consents to receive any and all notices of code violations concerning the registered vacant property and all process in any court proceeding or administrative enforcement proceeding brought to enforce code provisions concerning the registered building by service of the notice or process on the authorized agent.
 Any owner who has designated an authorized agent under the provisions of this section shall be deemed to consent to the continuation of the agent's designation for the purpose of this section until the owner notifies the Township of Jackson of a change of the authorized agent or until the owner files a new annual registration statement.
 The designation of an authorized agent in no way releases the owner from any requirement of this section.

-The initial registration fee for each building shall be $250.
-The renewal fee for each building shall be $250.
+The initial registration fee for each vacant property shall be $500.
+The renewal fee for each vacant property shall be $1,000.

 The owner of any building that has become vacant and abandoned, and any person maintaining, operating or collecting rent for any such building that has become vacant, shall immediately: